collegepulse/petitions/README.md

 About
 =========

-Petition SG is a web application for sparking change at RIT.
+PawPrints is a web application for sparking change at RIT.
 Share ideas and influence decision making by posting petitions.
 The community votes on the petitions, and once a minimum threshold is reached, a response is issued by an appropriate representative or leader knowledgeable of the issue.

 Homepage:
 ![Homepage](../screenshots/screenshots/homepage.png?raw=true "Home Page")